coderjingtao/rushshoping/README.md

 - Use hibernate-validator to handle parameters validation from web pages

 ### Todo
-- handle the surge of rush purchase at one time
+- Handle the surge of rushing purchases at one time
 - cache, load balance, server cluster ...